-Alison Wearing is the author of the internationally acclaimed travel memoir Honeymoon in Purdah: an Iranian Journey, in addition to prize-winning articles, essays, short stories and solo plays.
-Her most recent work, Confessions of a Fairy's Daughter, is both a memoir and a multimedia one-woman play.
-The memoir was nominated for the RBC/Taylor Prize for Non-Fiction, shortlisted for the Edna Staebler Award for Creative Nonfiction, named one of Indigo's Top 50 Books of 2013, and became a national bestseller.
-The play has seen more than 100 performances across Canada and its numerous awards include Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.
+Alison Wearing is the author of prize-winning articles and essays, short stories, travel literature, memoir, and solo plays.
+Her most recent work, Confessions of a Fairy's Daughter, is both a memoir and a multimedia solo play.
+The memoir was shortlisted for the Edna Staebler Award for Creative Nonfiction, nominated for the RBC/Taylor Prize for Non-Fiction, and it became a national bestseller.
+The play has earned numerous awards, including Best Dramatic Script at New York City's United Solo, the largest festival of solo theatre in the world.

 Alison was born and raised in Peterborough, Ontario -- a lovely city, although not necessarily the best place to be in the 1980s with a gay father.
 She bolted out of town (and country) at the age of seventeen and spent the next twelve years studying, living and travelling throughout Europe, the Middle East, the former Soviet Union, the Amazonian regions of Ecuador and Peru, and across Siberia and Mongolia to China.